-Family law (also called matrimonial law) is an area of the law that deals with family matters and domestic relations.
+California family law (also called matrimonial law) is an area of the law that deals with family matters and domestic relations.
 Some of the areas covered by family law attorney are briefly discussed below.

 Individuals often hire family law attorneys to apply for guardianship.
-Guardianships are granted when a court finds the need for one individual to care for another individual’s well-being or property.
+Guardianships are granted when a court finds a need for one individual to care for another individual’s well-being or property.

 Attorneys practicing family law can be very helpful to those who wish to assume the parenting role of another.
 Most adoptions involve adults who want to adopt a child.
-During adoption, the biological or legal parent(s).
+During adoption, the biological or legal parents rights are terminated.
 Adoption not only creates a new legal relationship but also severs a prior legal relationship.

 The legal right that grandparents have to see and interact with their grandchildren will most likely require the assistance of a family law attorney.
 Should a grandparent be denied contact with their grandchild, they will have to obtain a court order granting them the right to visitation.